SansGuidon/bookmarks/README.md

 > Low-code/no-code platforms mean anyone can code, right?
 Wrong.
 This is a dangerous thought for enterprises.
 * [Mike Fisher](https://codeascraft.com/2018/01/04/selecting-a-cloud-provider/) - (2018) Selecting a Cloud Provider
 * [Jim Bird](http://swreflections.blogspot.be/2015/07/dont-blame-bad-software-on-developers.html) - (2015) Don’t Blame Bad Software on Developers – Blame it on their Managers
+* [Itamar Turner-Trauring](https://codewithoutrules.com/2016/08/08/living-below-your-means/) - (2016) Why living below your means can help you find a better job

 ## Cryptocurrency
 > News